 - 1. Choose Administration > Security. - 2.
 Click the Login Settings tab. - 3.
-Select the Strong Passwords Required for All Users checkbox. - 4.
-Select a Maximum Password Length.
-Passwords must contain fewer than the maximum number of characters. - Select a Password History Depth.
+Passwords must contain minimum of 8 and maximum of 64 characters. - 4.
+Select a Password History Depth.
 The number specifies how many previous passwords are kept in the history and cannot be reused.
-For example, if Password History Depth is set to 5, users cannot reuse any of their previous five passwords. - Select a Password Expiration Frequency.
+For example, if Password History Depth is set to 5, users cannot reuse any of their previous five passwords. - 5.
+Select a Password Expiration Frequency.
 All passwords expire after a set number of days.
-After a password expires, users will be asked to choose a new password the next time they log in. - 7.
-Select Strong Password Requirements: - Passwords must contain at least one lowercase letter.

-- Passwords must contain at least one uppercase letter. - Passwords must contain at least one number. - Passwords must contain at least one special character (for example, an exclamation point or ampersand). - 8.
+After a password expires, users will be asked to choose a new password the next time they log in. - 6.
+Select Strong Password Requirements: - Passwords must contain at least one lowercase letter. - Passwords must contain at least one uppercase letter. - Passwords must contain at least one number. - Passwords must contain at least one special character (for example, an exclamation point or ampersand). - 7.
 Click Update to save your changes.